 But how accurate are Redfin’s estimates?
 According to the company itself, the median national error rate for listed homes is 1.77%.
 For off-market homes, the median error rate is 6.66%.

 In comparison, Zillow Zestimates’ median error rate for the 110 million (listed and off-market) homes in its database is approximately 4.5% — but it claims that number will soon drop to 4% or lower.

-In the meantime, read on to learn more about Redfin’s home value estimates: how they’re calculated, how accurate they are, and other ways to track down pricing information in your area.
+Learning more about each estimator can help you know which ones to trust.
+Read on to learn more about Redfin’s home value estimates: how they’re calculated, how accurate they are, and other ways to track down pricing information in your area.

 If a real estate platform decides to list value estimates, it’s essential that they be as accurate as possible.
 Both home buyers and home sellers often use these numbers as a benchmark that informs their offers or listing prices.

 Redfin will be the first to tell you that their home value estimates are not appraisals.
 They are not legally binding and may not be accurate — either in a specific neighborhood or for a specific home.
 Instead, they use an automated algorithm to compute a value based on a surface understanding of your home.

 According to Redfin, their algorithm is based on MLS data for recently sold homes in your area.
 Because they also sell homes themselves as a broker, they have access to a wide variety of data points that they are able to feed into a machine-learning software.
 As a result, they can take into account whether your home is on a busy street, has a water view, and more.